-Allegheny College is a prime example of the small liberal arts colleges that have reduced energy use in its buildings through more efficient lighting and heat recovery systems.
+Allegheny College is a prime example of a small liberal arts college that has reduced energy use in its buildings through more efficient lighting and heat recovery systems.
 The nation’s leading campuses for green energy generate 100% of their electricity from renewable energy sources, many even generating excess energy.

 Colleges and universities are also frontrunners in the renewable energy transition because these are also large energy users!
 By deploying renewable energy technologies and promoting renewable energy data, these institutions are also attracting innovative students and researchers.